 No matter what, make sure that your drum pad system has the correct inputs for your desired electronic kick pads.

-The Best Electronic Drum Pad – Buying Guide
+How to Choose an Electronic Drum Pad – Buying Guide

-Once you decide to purchase a new set of electronic drum pads, it’s time to find the right system.
 While our list of top drum pads is an excellent starting point, it’s critical to know what you’re looking for.
 Let’s explore some core elements that every drummer should consider before they purchase new electronic drum pads.

 The Power of Portability